 Rather than using the waste as fuel, you can dispose of some types of waste by burning it in an incinerator under exemption D6: disposal by incineration.

-The D6 exemption applies only at the place where waste is produced.
+The D6 exemption only applies at the place where the waste is produced.

 Register a U4 exemption